As the voice of Georgia’s rivers, we help everyone enjoy, connect with and advocate for economically vital and clean flowing rivers.

 We hope you’ll consider becoming a member of Georgia River Network so we can continue our mission together.

 In addition to her professional career, Rena has served on the boards of the Southeast Watershed Forum and Wilderness Works, which connects Atlanta’s homeless children with nature.
 She holds a Master’s Degree in Renewable Natural Resources from the University of Arizona College of Agriculture and a Bachelors’ Degree from The University of Georgia.
-Rena is certified as an ecologist by the Ecological Society of America and is trained as an Alliance for Water Stewardship associate.
+Rena is certified as an ecologist by the Ecological Society of America and is trained as an Alliance for Water Stewardship associate and is an Institute for Georgia Environmental Leadership 2019 graduate.

 Dana Skelton – Director of Advocacy & Operations